Concussion

 Initial treatment for a concussion is rest, both mental and physical.
 Rest allows the brain to heal.

-If your child has a concussion, she should not participate in activities that will exert her brain or body.
+If your child has a concussion, they should not participate in activities that will exert her brain or body.
 Such activities may include:

 • Activities that could cause another head injury (such as sports, gym class, riding a bike, etc.)

-• Activities that require a lot of concentration (for example, attending school, doing homework, playing video games, texting, social media, etc.)
+• Activities that require a lot of concentration (attending school, doing homework, playing video games, texting, social media, etc.)

-It is important to allow for sufficient brain rest so that the brain is able to heal.
-Allow your child to sleep as much as she needs.
-Your child should stay home from school until her symptoms are significantly improved.
+It is important to allow for sufficient brain rest (also called cognitive rest) so that the brain is able to heal.
+Allow your child to sleep as much as they need in the first few days after the injury.
+Your child should stay home from school until their symptoms are significantly improved.
 Reintroduce mental activity slowly as your child feels better.
 Your pediatrician can help guide this gradual process.

-With guidance from your primary care provider, your child can slowly return to mental and physical activity as she begins to feel better.
+With guidance from your primary care provider, your child can slowly return to mental and physical activity as they begin to feel better.

-It is important to watch your child closely, pay attention to her specific symptoms, and contact your physician with any concerns.
+It is important to watch your child closely, pay attention to their specific symptoms, and contact your physician with any concerns.

 Emotional recovery